University of South Florida

 as well as general USF scholarships.
 These applications typically open in November and are due on Feb.
 1.

-Students can also visit the Office of National Scholarships for more information about competitive academic awards.
+Students can also visit the Office of National Scholars for more information about competitive academic awards.

 Qualified incoming students will also be able to apply for the prestigious Genshaft Global Presidential Scholarship, a merit-based $10,000 study abroad award.
 This invitation-only scholarship is awarded